veroFuture/pycoder074/README.md

-Hey, I’m Elliott — coder, builder, and all-around tech visionary since 2016.
-From mastering Python to diving deep into OS bootloaders and crafting full operating systems, I’m here to disrupt and build the future.
+Hey, I’m Elliott!
+From mastering Python to diving deep into OS Development, Web Development and AI, I’m here to disrupt and build the future.

 ⸻